 - Validating an engineering change order (ECO)

 Simulation-based RTL equivalency checking approaches—where the results of "golden tests" are compared to the runs with the new circuit—assume the golden test suite exercises all functional corner cases.
-Of course, simulation is not exhaustive by definition, so even the most carefully constructed RTL simulation regression suite will fall short at this task.
-The risk is exacerbated when the circuit(s) implement clock-gating schemes, since clock gating is notorious for its ability to conceal corner-case bugs / functional mismatches.
+Of course, simulation is not exhaustive, so even the most carefully constructed RTL simulation regression suite will fall short at this task.
+The risk is exacerbated when the circuit(s) implement clock-gating schemes, since clock gating is notorious for its ability to conceal corner-case bugs and functional mismatches.

-- Ability to determine, with mathematical certainty, that two designs expressed in RTL exhibit the exact same behavior at sequential design points
+- Ability to prove that two designs expressed in RTL exhibit the exact same behavior at sequential design points

 - Dedicated input wizard and debug GUI

 - Special optimized engines for SEC that exhibit superior performance compared with other conventional formal tools